 The Central Highlands are a vast area of high volcanic plains and mountains.
 This is a wild place that can only be visited during the summer months.
 The roads here are rough and a real challenge to drive.
 They become impassable and are completely closed outside of the high summer season.

 Head up into the highlands and you’ll have escaped into an almost primeval landscape.
-You’ll need to hire a 4×4 car or SUV to do so, though.
+You’ll need to hire a 4×4 in Iceland to do so, though.
 These F Roads are only navigable in a vehicle with some serious power and ground clearance.

 The Southern Highlands